Myanmar police shoot dead seven protesters in troubled Rakhine

 Tun Ther Sein, regional MP from Mrauk U, said some of the critically injured protesters were taken to the state capital of Sittwe, a three-hour drive south of the ancient town studded with Buddhist temples.

+The U.S. embassy in a statement expressed “deep concern for all innocent people affected by the violence” and hoped “reason and restraint will prevail.”

+Myanmar government spokesman Zaw Htay did not respond to requests for comment.

 The Rakhine, also known as Arakanese, are one of the 135 officially recognized ethnic groups in Myanmar.
-Their identity is closely connected to the once powerful Arakanese kingdom along the Bay of Bengal, which was conquored by the Burmese kingdom in 1784.
+Their identity is closely connected to the once powerful Arakanese kingdom along the Bay of Bengal, which was conquered by the Burmese kingdom in 1784.
 The kingdom was once an important stop on the old silk trade route.

 Tensions in Rakhine have risen since a sweeping Myanmar army operation in August inflamed communal tension and triggered an exodus of over 650,000 Rohingya Muslims to Bangladesh.